 Because our society stigmatizes addiction, many people struggling with their opioid use hide that fact from their friends and family members.
 Some individuals even conceal their opioid problem from themselves, coming up with elaborate rationalizations for their increasing need to take pills.
 Check the following signs of opioid abuse to see if they seem familiar:

-Physiological Signs of Opioid Abuse
+Physiological Signs of Opioid Use Disorder and Abuse

 As reviewed above, opioid abuse results in signs of physiological dependence on the drug.
 These signs may include tolerance or withdrawal symptoms.
 Some common physiological symptoms include: